 What the heck?!
 It’s now getting downright cool!
 Great, my hot water runs out in the shower yet again.
 I quickly rinse off and get out.
 Well, that totally ruined my night.
 I put on some sweats and head to the kitchen to hear, “What’s for dinner?”
 Ah-ha!
 That’s the culprit—my two teenagers hanging out with still wet hair.
 They used up all the frickin’ hot water!
 The things I go through for these kids, I tell you.

 You may have a similar story or maybe you’re lucky enough that you don’t have to share or you have a nice, new water heater.
 However, if you’re like the majority of us, there’s a chance that it’s time to get your water heater serviced or replaced.
+(Also, once you’ve done that, it may be time to also upgrade your showerhead for an AMAZING shower.

 Possible Culprits of the Not-Hot-Enough-Water